nachalca/FSE_extremos/StageL2/Readme.md

     * toy (time of the year) => possible values are expected to be between 0 and 1 ; possible implementation for day i = i-0.5/365
     * dow (day of the week)
     * trend => first row = 1, 2nd = 2, etc.
 - [ ] Visual tool.
 We need a graphical tool to represent the weather maps.
 From matrices (like the ones in the nc files) to actual maps.
 Maybe a different representation by kind of weather variable (e.g. wind should be 2d).
 Is it possible to construct 3d representations?
-(Look at raytracing kink of staff)
+(Look at raytracing kind of stuff)
 - [ ] Slides.
 Make a short deck of not more than 10 slides presenting the project (context, research question, team, material and methods)

 ## Description of the long-term objective